webtides/ocean-crm/README.md

 * We always need the request inside the layout.
 Therefor we always have to use "loadDynamicProperties" although we don't need it for the page itself...
 * Cannot import anything that uses native node libs...
 Need to dynamically import...
 It would be nice if luna-js could figure that out for me!
 * Cannot import anything for the client when using TARGET_BOTH...
+* I think fallback routes are not the right tool for 404 and 500 error pages...
+First of all I cannot know the difference and second I cannot have the correct http headers...
+I think luna needs another concept for these kind of routes.